 The waveform of the gate exceeds the minimum threshold voltage of the used power-transistor.
-As a result, we have confirmed that the proposed power circuit can actually activate the electronic product by using the electromotive force of the photodiode.
+As a result, we have Proceedings of the International MultiConference of Engineers and Computer Scientists 2015 Vol II, IMECS 2015, March 18 - 20, 2015, Hong Kong confirmed that the proposed power circuit can actually activate the electronic product by using the electromotive force of the photodiode.